SaskatchewanPirate/CPE322/README.md

 *Assignment instructions and submitted group assignments are available [here](Assignments).*

 ### Progress Reports
+[2023-04-29] Completed Lab 6 on Node.js and Pystache and documented the [results](Labs/Lab06/Results.md) on GitHub.
 [2023-04-29] Completed Lab 5 on Paho-MQTT and documented the [results](Labs/Lab05/Results.md) on GitHub.
 [2023-04-29] Completed Lab 4 on Django and Flask and documented the [results](Labs/Lab04/Results.md) on GitHub.
 [2023-04-24] Completed Lab 3 on executing Python files from the terminal and documented the [results](Labs/Lab03/Results.md) on GitHub.